delanoerhardt/svfa-scala/README.md

       * `sootClassPath()` to set up the soot classpath.
 This implementation must return a string
       * `analyze(unit)` to identify the type of a node  (source, sink, simple node) in the graph; given a statement (soot unit)

+## Running

+As per issue https://github.com/soot-oss/SootUp/issues/533, the source code frontend can't deal with any try-catches.
+To deal with this problem, the whole _java_ folder inside src/test was compiled with `javac -d out $(find . -name "*.java")` and then bundled into a .jar with `jar cf out.jar out`

 ## Dependencies